thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages all help control the PrivateSend coin mixing features built in to Dash.
+The following network messages all help control the PrivateSend (formerly DarkSend) coin mixing features built in to Dash.

 {% endautocrossref %}